 Thumbs up to advance care planning (ACP)

 Beginning in 2016, physicians and NPPs can be paid for discussion of end of life issues with patients and/or family members.
-The Medicare payment is about $86 for a discussion of 30 minutes.

 Since coding is through the looking glass, a clinician must meet over half of 30 minutes, 16 minutes, to bill for the service.
 That’s a long time for a service in the office.
 It can be billed with an office visit, but the time of the office visit and the time of the ACP can’t be double counted.

 When I think it will be useful is for a patient’s family member who wants to come in to discuss a change in the patient’s condition and long term plans.
 Or, for a physician and family member of a hospitalized patient.
 After rounding in the morning, a physician could have a discussion with a family member in making end of life decisions.

 This isn’t a code that can be used every day of a hospitalization, but when the patient’s condition changes and warrants the discussion.

 When it is done on the same day a wellness visit and submitted with modifier 33, there is no co-pay or deductible.
 But, it might be difficult to perform on the day of a wellness visit because the wellness visit is time consuming on its own.